danorel/Checkers/README.md

 > If you have both python 2 and python 3 in your OS, you may want to use `python3` for commands stated above.

 > **Note:** Default server host/port is `127.0.0.1:8081`.
 If you want to run server on non-default host/port, you may change any of these values at `config/checkers-back.yaml`.

-## What were the responsibilities:
-1. Creating a board game_drawing.py, connecting to the bot_production.py server, testing bot_test.py - Perch O.
-2. The first version of the MinMax algorithm with alpha-beta prunning Solver.py, Heuristic.py, testing, client.py - Orel D.
-3. Algorithm modification, testing the coefficients of heuristics - Orel D., Perch O.